eth-act/zkevm-benchmark-workload/README.md

 Each zkVM benchmark implementation follows a common pattern:

 1. **Guest Program:**
-    - Located within the `ere-guests/` directory for the specific zkVM (e.g., `ere-guests/sp1/`, `ere-guests/openvm/`).
+    - Located within the `ere-guests/` directory, organized by guest program type (e.g., `ere-guests/stateless-validator/sp1/`, `ere-guests/empty-program/sp1/`).
+    - Each guest program type contains implementations for specific zkVMs.
-    - Contains the Rust code that executes the Ethereum state transition function(`reth_stateless::validation::stateless_validation`).
+    - For stateless validator programs: Contains the Rust code that executes the Ethereum state transition function (`reth_stateless::validation::stateless_validation`).
+    - For empty programs: Contains minimal code to benchmark zkVM overhead.
     - This code is compiled specifically for the target zkVM's architecture (e.g., RISC-V for SP1, MIPS for zkMIPS).
     - It reads block/witness data from its zkVM environment's standard input.
     - Uses platform-specific mechanisms (often `println!` markers) to delineate code regions for cycle counting.

 2. **Host Program:**
     - Located within `crates/ere-hosts/` with shared host logic across zkVM platforms.
-    - A standalone Rust binary that orchestrates the benchmarking.
+    - A standalone Rust binary that orchestrates the benchmarking for different guest program types.
     - Consumes pre-generated fixture files from `crates/witness-generator-cli`.
+    - Supports multiple guest program types via command-line arguments (e.g., `stateless-validator`, `empty-program`).
     - Invokes the corresponding zkVM SDK to execute the compiled Guest program ELF with the necessary inputs.
     - Collects cycle count metrics reported by the zkVM SDK.
     - Saves the results using the `metrics` crate into the appropriate subdirectory within `zkevm-metrics/`.